 Affiliate marketing is one of the best ways you can generate additional revenue for your website and because you know that you are probably thinking.

 Since affiliate marketing is part of my online presence I decided to write this Ultimate Guide on Affiliate Marketing for Business Owners.

 “How can I go about starting an affiliate program for my business?”

-Basically, you let other people market your products and send you website traffic.
-In return, you pay them a percentage of any sales that are made that originate from their efforts.
+Basically, you would let other people market your products and services on other websites and platforms.
+This would lead to more exposure, more sales, and more website traffic for you.
+In return, you would pay your affiliates a percentage of any sales that originate from their marketing efforts.

-Another way you can do this is by giving them their own discount code that works with your Ecommerce store.
+Another way you can do this is by giving your affiliates, their own discount code that works with your Ecommerce store.
 Like “CRYSTAL10” for 10% off or free shipping.
-This way when a visitor buys something and uses the code (which they have an incentive to do), you can track the sale to your affiliate and pay them a percentage of the sale.
+This way, when a visitor buys something and uses the code (which they have an incentive to do), you can track the sale to your affiliate and pay them a percentage of the sale.

 Sounds legit, right?
 Anybody can sell your products and you just give them a cut of the sales.
 Before you jump in head first there are three important things you need to do prior to launching your own affiliate marketing program.

 First, Figure Out How Much of a Commission You Can Afford to Pay

 You’ll have to do some math to figure out how much of a percentage you can afford to give up before starting an affiliate program.
 Can you part with 5% of the total revenue that comes from a sale?
 How about 10%?
 The higher the percentage, then generally the more affiliate traffic you will receive.
 If you’re really interested in setting up an affiliate program, you may want to raise your prices to allow a margin to pay affiliate marketers.
 Don’t be stingy with your affiliates.
 My affiliate program pays a generous 50% commission.
 Treat your affiliate commissions like you would an advertising budget.
 Not only are they bringing you sales, they’re bringing you new customers.